This leaflet explains how the pain service works and aims to help you get the most out of your appointments with us.

 At this appointment the specialist nurse will book additional appointments with our specialist teams as detailed in your management plan.

-As part of your pain clinic pathway, you are required to attend one of the pain management education seminars or to complete the online pain education seminar.
-The aim of these sessions are to help you to understand chronic pain and the impact it can have on your dayto-day life.
-Moreover, this will introduce you to the practical strategies (things that you can do) to help minimise persistent pain and reduce ‘flare-ups’.
+As part of your pain clinic pathway, you will be invited to attend our pain management information seminar or to be enrolled onto the online pain information seminar.
+The aim of these sessions are to help you to understand chronic pain and the impact it can have on your day to-day life.
+Moreover, this will introduce you to the practical strategies (things that you can do) to help minimise persistent pain and reduce / manage ‘flare-ups’.

-You will receive a follow-up appointment approximately three months after being enrolled onto the online pain education seminar or following attendance of the pain education seminar.
+You will receive a follow-up appointment approximately three months after attending the pain information seminar.
+For those of you who are enrolled into the online pain information seminar, your nurse will provide you will an open appointment for you to activate upon completion of the course.
 The aim of the follow up appointment is to support you with the self-management strategies and to help you individualise them to your personal needs.

 What other appointments might I have?